Dietary Research and Recommendations

 A chronic medical or health condition means that you need to be conscious of your overall health, including your diet.
 Because macular degeneration is a chronic progressive condition, diet and nutrition can be important factors in maintaining both your overall and eye health.

-There is research to suggest that diet and nutrition may have a significant influence on the progression of macular degeneration and overall eye health.1-3 Many experts agree that healthy foods contribute not only to your eye health, but also to your overall health, and may improve factors such as weight, blood pressure, and cholesterol.
+There is research to suggest that diet and nutrition may have a significant influence on the progression of macular degeneration and overall eye health.
+Many experts agree that healthy foods contribute not only to your eye health, but also to your overall health, and may improve factors such as weight, blood pressure, and cholesterol.1-3

-Certain nutritional supplements, such as the AREDS2 formulation, have been shown to decrease the risk of progression to advanced AMD in certain individuals; however, there is no definitive evidence to suggest that a similar effect can be achieved through diet modification alone, and it is unclear whether diet has a definite effect on the progression of other forms of macular degeneration.
+Certain nutritional supplements, such as the AREDS2 formulation, have been shown to decrease the risk of progression to advanced AMD in certain people.
+However, there is no definitive evidence to suggest that a similar effect can be achieved through diet changes alone, and it is unclear whether diet has a definite effect on the progression of other forms of macular degeneration.
 More focused studies need to be done before specific food and nutrient recommendations can be made.

 The potential risk of high GI diets